Yonet/Angular-Interview-Questions/README.md

 * What module would you put a singleton service whose instance will be shared throughout the application (e.g. ExceptionService andLoggerService)?
 * What is the purpose of exports in a NgModule?

+#### Services Questions:

+* What is the use case of services?
+* How are the services injected to your application?
+* How do you unit test a service with a dependency?

 #### Structural Directives Questions:

 * What is a structural directive?
 * How do you identify a structural directive in html?

+#### Style Guide Questions:

+* What are some of the Angular Style Guide suggestions you follow on your code?
+Why?
+* Is it important to have a style guide?
+Why/not?

 #### Styling Questions: